 C’est la rentrée!
-The mornings now have a distinct freshness about them, which is a relief from the baking heat of midsummer, but is a sign that the season is about to turn later this month (follow the astronomical calendar, not the entirely arbitrary meteorological one).
-The hunt resumes, the sweetcorn and sunflower fields will soon be cut and swallows will start gathering once again later this month in preparation for their annual marathon back to Africa.
+The mornings now have a distinct freshness about them, which can be a relief from the baking heat of midsummer, but is a sign that the season is about to turn later this month.
+I follow the astronomical calendar, which marks our seasons and journey around the sun, not the entirely arbitrary meteorological one.
+La Chasse resumes, the sweetcorn and sunflower fields will soon be cut and swallows will start gathering once again later this month in preparation for their annual marathon back to Africa.
 Nights draw in, but this is nothing to lament and heralds the return of warm nights snuggled by the fire after enjoying a hearty meal generously filled with your own garden produce.
 The garden may appear to be slowing down too, but don’t take your foot off the gardening pedal just yet!
 Here is your September Garden To Do List:

-You could even go crazy and scarify the lawn, either with a spring tine rake or a machine, to get rid of all the summer’s dead thatch.
+Once the lawn has started regrowing again scarify the lawn, either with a spring tine rake or a machine, to get rid of all the summer’s dead thatch.
 Add the thatch to the compost heap.
-This activity should go hand-in-hand with lawn feeding and overseeding just to quickly fill any gaps in the lawn and prevent weed from taking up residence in the gaps.

 If the perfect lawn really is your thing apply a selective lawn weedkiller.
-Be careful to treat only the areas that need it to keep your impact on the environment to a minimum.
+Be careful to use it sparingly and treat only the areas that need it to keep your impact on the environment to a minimum.

 Collect seed from any summer annual and biennial flowering plants you wish to make more of, such as Daucus carota, or Dipsacus fullonum.
 Sow them whilst still fresh this autumn so that they may germinate in the still warm soil ready to take off again next spring.

-Sow direct to the soil, as above, or (either to improve your chances or dictate planting positions) use toilet rolls to sow the seed into and over winter before planting out in spring: these are not only an environmentally friendly alternative to plastic, but they will accomodate the long tap roots of such plants, which will resent being disturbed when planting out into the garden in spring.
+Sow direct to the soil, or (either to improve your chances or dictate planting positions) use toilet rolls to sow the seed into and over winter before planting out in spring: these are not only an environmentally friendly alternative to plastic, but they will accomodate the long tap roots of such plants, which will resent being disturbed when planted out into the garden in spring.

-Cut down the meadow later this month while it is still dry.
+Cut down the meadow this month while it is still dry.
 Cutting a wet meadow is a real pain.
-A brushcutter or hedge trimmer with a thick cord will do just fine.
-Cut short and dont worry if you accidentally scalp any areas: this is perfect for giving the wildflowers the space they need to move in.
+Use a strimmer with a thick cord to minimise messing around with cord breakages.
+Cut the grass short and dont worry if you accidentally scalp any areas: this is perfect for giving the wildflowers the space they need to move in.